benoitchamot/MovieNerd/README.md

 //const api_base_url = 'https://spiderdwarf.pythonanywhere.com/api/v1.0/'; // Use this for web-hosted API
 ```

 ## File structure and operational logic
 ### Directories
+- `DataExploration` contains files used early in the project to explore the data and functions to be used later
 - `Datasets` contains all the CSV files extracted or created as part of the ETL process
 - `docs` contains the HTML, JavaScript and CSS used to create the Dashboard
 - `img` contains the images used in this README
 - `Server` contains the ETL Jupyter notebooks, the Flask code and the Python modules used in the Flask app, and the SQLite database

+### `DataExploration` directory
+The files in the `DataExploration` directory were used at the very beginning of the project and serve various purposes:
+1. Open and display the data from the different CSV files
+2. Analyse some trends and display the data for qualitative analysis
+3. Prepare prototypes of some functions to be used in the ETL process and in the Flask Server

+These files are as self-explanatory as possible but they are secondary to the finished project and not required to run either of the ETL process files, Flask Server or the dasboard itself.
+They are provided for the sake of completeness only.

 ### `Dataset` directory
 - `actor.csv` is downloaded from the Movies and Actors database, by James Gaskin on data.world: https://data.world/jamesgaskin/movies (James Gaskin dataset)